langchain-ai/langchainjs/docs/docs/getting-started.md

 ### TypeScript

-We suggest updating your `tsconfig.json` to include the following:
+If you are using TypeScript we suggest updating your `tsconfig.json` to include the following:

 ```json
 {